glpi-project/doc-agent/source/plugins/toolbox-plugin.rst

 Setup
 *****

-By default, this plugin is disabled.
-The first step is to enable it creating a dedicated configuration:
+By default, **this plugin is disabled**.
+So the first step needed is to enable it creating a dedicated configuration:

 #.
 Locate the ``toolbox-plugin.cfg`` file under the GLPI agent :ref:`configuration folder <system-location>` [#f1]_,
-#.
-Make a copy of this file in the same folder by just changing the file extension from ``.cfg`` to ``.local``.
+#. **Make a copy** - avoid renaming it - of this file in the same folder by just changing the file extension from ``.cfg`` to ``.local``.
 #.
 Edit the ``toolbox-plugin.local`` and set ``disabled`` to ``no``

-This way, the agent will start to accept toolbox request on its current port and on ``/toolbox`` as base url.
+This way, the agent will start to accept toolbox requests on its current port and on ``/toolbox`` as base url.

 .. warning::
    As the only current security is a "by trusted IP address" filtering, you should not enable **ToolBox** on an